Find a Primary Care Provider

 If you don’t have a primary care provider, use our Find a Provider tool, or call 413-794-5412.

 If you’re a current Baystate Health patient, you can now schedule an appointment online.
 To schedule an annual physical, follow-up, or same-day sick visit, select “Request Appointment” with one of our providers.
 You can schedule appointments online or through the MyBaystate portal.

 Please note: Not all providers offer online scheduling.
 “Request Appointment” will only appear next to providers who are accepting online appointments.

 If you have a general health concern, we are ready to see you and help you address it.
-Our team includes doctors, nurse practitioners, and other healthcare professionals—many of whom have been here and lived in the community for many years.
-If you’re 18 or older, you can benefit from our expert, compassionate primary care, which includes:
+Our team includes doctors and other healthcare professionals who are here to provide the care you need.
+If you’re 18 or older, you can benefit from our expert, compassionate primary care [link to https://www.baystatehealth.org/services/primary-care], which includes: